 Create, compose, and mix as you see fit with bundled library content that includes thousands of instrument patches, over 1,000 effects patches, thousands of loops, and enough drum and percussion samples to keep you busy for hours on end.

-Reaper is a complete DAW solution for producers, mixers, and artists who may not have much to invest in anything above its price point.
-Though it does have its limitations, including stock plugins that are somewhat basic, the DAW still offers multi-track audio recording and mixing capability than most artists can appreciate.
+Reaper is the ultimate complete DAW solution for producers, mixers, and artists who may not have much to invest in anything above its price point.
+Though it does have its limitations, including stock plugins that are fairly basic, Reaper offers all the multi-track audio recording and mixing capabilities that most artists need.